 Proposed resolution: Rejected.

-This standard will eventually merge into IEEE 802.11spec There are hundreds of such tables (may be about 300~400) in clause 6 in IEEE802.11-2016.
+This standard will eventually merge into IEEE 802.11spec.
+Currently,there are hundreds of such tables (may be about 300~400) in clause 6 in IEEE802.11-2016.
 These tables have the same purpose that contain corresponding descriptions for parameters of each primitive.
 If we add an index and a name for each table then there will have hundreds of new tables to be included in the list of Tables in IEEE 802.11 spec.
 So suggest not doing so.

 Editorial comments: